dlschwartz/2023aHIST630/schedule.markdown

 * Identify a text or texts you would like to encode for your project and bring an electronic copy to class.

 ### _Ludi_
-* Using the TEI Guidelines
+* Using the TEI Guidelines <!-- make video and flip -->
-* Encoding our texts
+* Encoding our texts <!-- make video and flip -->

 _____